canonical/ubuntu-security-documentation/docs/security-features/network/open-ports.rst

 * be free from problems such as lack of code quality, poor upstream security response processes, and others that would make it difficult to identify and fix security issues in the software.

-The network services exposed on default installations are kept to aminimum, and are generally limited only to services that provide substantial improvement to out-of-the-box user experience.
+The network services exposed on default installations are kept to a minimum, and are generally limited only to services that provide substantial improvement to out-of-the-box user experience.
 Some notable exceptions to the "No Open Ports" policy are given below.